hall4jm/CapstoneBUS/README.md

 assist in classifying and detecting disease in medical images.
 Still, these algorithms have not done well to generalize to a clinical setting.
 This study aims to create a state-of-the-art computer aided diagnosis (CAD) system to create a more standardized approach to assessing BUS images and assigning a diagnosis.

-### Significance
-Many existing studies have been performed on publicly available BUS imaging datasets.
-These studies have taken various approaches, including many different machine learning algorithms, showing great success on these datasets.
-However, very few of these systems have been implemented in a clinical setting.
-This CAD system will be unique in its blend of deep learning and expert human knowledge trained for a specific patient population.
-This system, if successful, could help to better patient care and reduce medical costs in a clinical setting.

 # Methodology

 ### Data Augmentations